 Shooting RAW vs JPEG is a question that every photographer, amateur or professional will need to ask themselves.
-It has been general thought of that only professional with SLR uses RAW.
-Almost all higher end camera can shot both RAW and JPG, but most point-and-shoot cameras shoot only in JPG.
-There are pros and cons on each of these formats as the video below will explain in the video.
+It has been generally thought that only professional with SLR use RAW.
+Today, almost all higher end camera can shot both RAW and JPG, but most point-and-shoot cameras shoot only in JPG.
+There are pros and cons on each of these formats as the video below will explain.

 |Higher Dynamic Range – 14 bit compared to only 8 bit for JPeg||Large file size|

 |Higher level of brightness 4,096 and 16, 348 vs 256||Requires post-processing software – ie Lightroom or Photoshop|

 |Easily correctly exposure and white balance||Proprietary format – software support required|